-Operating Vehicles On Movement Areas:
+Operating Vehicles on Movement Areas:

-Movement Areas include the runways and taxiways of the Jetport that are used for taxiing and the takeoff or landing of aircraft.
-They do not include the ramp, cargo or aircraft parking areas.
+Movement Areas include the runways, taxiways, and safety areas of the Jetport that are used for taxiing, takeoff, or landing of aircraft.
+They do not include the apron, cargo, or aircraft parking areas.
 Movement areas are considered "controlled" or "under positive control," meaning that you will need permission from air traffic control before you enter them.